How to Host a Summer Book Club for Kids: Charlotte’s Web

 Easy peasy, and perfectly adorable!

-Sophia was very proud of herself.
+My adorable daughter was very proud of herself!

-And the cupcakes may have been the biggest hit of book club.
+The cupcakes may have been the biggest hit of book club.

 6. Make sure to have a discussion, but don’t force it